-There are many reasons to use Dropbox, but my favourite is as a backup tool.
+There are many reasons to use Dropbox, but my favourite is as an editorial backup tool.
 Anything in your secure online Dropbox account is available to you wherever you are and on whichever terminal you're using.

 To sign up for Dropbox, click here.

 'Louise uses her expertise to hone a story until it's razor sharp, while still allowing the author’s voice to remain dominant.'

 'I wholeheartedly recommend her services ...
 Just don’t hire her when I need her.'

 'Sincere thanks for a beautiful and elegant piece of work.
 First class.'